-The fashion industry and Paris provide the setting for a comedy surrounding the mistaken impression that Joanne Woodward is a high-priced call girl.
-Paul Newman is the journalist interviewing her for insights on her profession.
+The fashion industry and Paris provide the setting for a comedy surrounding the mistaken impression that Samantha Blake is a high-priced call girl.
+Steve Sherman is the journalist interviewing her for insights on her profession.

 Was this review helpful to you?